zalmoxes-laran/EM-blender-tools-doc/docs/EMstructure.rst

       Experimental Features enabled

-   In the third case, by pressing the ``Enable Experimental Features`` button, a set of Experimental Features will be activated within the sections of the EM setup panel (:numref:`Fig. %s <EMsetup_03FIG>`).
-   As highlighted in red, this set of features is experimental and it should not be used within the regular documentation process of the EM.
+   As highlighted in red (:numref:`Fig. %s <EMsetup_03FIG>`), this set of features is experimental and it should not be used within the regular documentation process of the EM.

    On the upper part of the panel the ``Switch to 3D GIS`` button allows to instantly switch from the ``EM mode`` to a ``3D GIS mode`` where users can link an external database to EMtools (:numref:`Fig. %s <EMsetup_04abcFIG>`).